 Other Auto Issues: Knowing which trips are deductible is just start of deducting auto use on your tax return.
 If you have a qualifying home office, you must make sure it stands up to IRS scrutiny.
 You must also determine the method you will use to claim your auto deduction, the Standard Mileage Rate or the Actual Cost Method.
 Finally, you must retain records that will substantiate your home office and auto deduction to the IRS.

 Keep Learning: We hope this article has helped you better understand the relationship between the qualified home office and deductible auto use.
 If you’re interested in maximizing and audit-proofing your home office and auto deduction, we invite you to take our course, Auto & Home Office Deductions for Realtors.
-For a thorough understanding of how to legally minimize that tax you pay, our upcoming class Tax Cut: Comprehensive Realtor Course is for you.
-This course covers everything a realtor needs to know to maximize and substantiate deductions taken on Schedule C, Profit and Loss from Business; the form realtors are required to file each year.
+If you really want to minimize the tax you pay, our Comprehensive Tax Cuts for Realtors Library is for you.
+This searchable video library is the preeminent authority for realtors who are serious about cutting their tax due.
+It covers everything a realtor needs to know to maximize and substantiate every possible deduction realtors can take on their business tax return.

 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.